openid-connect-4-identity-assurance-1_0 November 2024

 Introduction

-In such use cases, the relying party (RP) needs to understand the trustworthiness or assurance level of the claims about the end-user that the OpenID Connect provider (OP) is willing to communicate, along with process-related information and evidence used to verify the end-user claims.
+In such use cases, the relying party (RP) needs to understand the trustworthiness or assurance level of the claims about the end-user that the OpenID provider (OP) is willing to communicate, along with process-related information and evidence used to verify the end-user claims.

-Identity assurance therefore requires a way to convey assurance data along with and coupled to the respective claims about the end-user.
-This specification defines a suitable representation and mechanisms the RP will utilize to request verified claims about an end-user along with assurance data and for the OP to represent these verified claims and accompanying assurance data.
+Identity assurance requires a way to convey assurance data along with and coupled to the respective claims about the end-user.
+This document defines a suitable representation and mechanisms the RP will utilize to request verified claims about an end-user along with assurance data and for the OP to represent these verified claims and accompanying assurance data.

 Warning